timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 119-HOMELESS ASSISTANCE/SUBCHAPTER IV-HOUSING ASSISTANCE/Part C-Continuum of Care Program.md

 ### §11388.
 Reports to Congress
 * The Secretary shall submit a report to the Congress annually, summarizing the activities carried out under this part and setting forth the findings, conclusions, and recommendations of the Secretary as a result of the activities.
 The report shall be submitted not later than 4 months after the end of each fiscal year (except that, in the case of fiscal year 1993, the report shall be submitted not later than 6 months after the end of the fiscal year).

+### §11389.
+Indian tribes and tribally designated housing entities
+* Notwithstanding any other provision of this subchapter, for purposes of this part, an Indian Tribe or tribally designated housing entity (as defined in section 4103 of title 25) may—

+  * (1) be a collaborative applicant or eligible entity; or

+  * (2) receive grant amounts from another entity that receives a grant directly from the Secretary, and use the amounts in accordance with this part.